 - encourage crews of mixed ability to compete together and complement each other

 - quantify functional limitations caused only by physical disability

 Classifiers are responsible for the classification of disabled sailors.
-Physicians, physical therapists, occupational therapists and other allied medical professionals trained in the US Sailing Functional Classification System (FCS) are eligible to become classifiers.
-Learn more by reading the US Sailing Functional Classification System Manual.
+Medical professionals trained in the US Sailing Functional Classification System (FCS) are eligible to become classifiers.

-US Sailing classifications are valid for an Olympic quadrennium (currently 2013-2016).
-The US Sailing Master Classification List contains all the names, class and status of athletes who have been classified.
-To view the list, please click the link in the menu to the right.
+US Sailing classifications are valid for an Olympic quadrennium (currently 2017-2020).
+The Master Classification List (MCL) contains the names, class and status of athletes who have been classified.
+There is no fee for listing a competitor on the MCL.

-Classification is required for all US Sailing Team Sperry Top Sider qualifiers and the US Disabled Sailing Championship.
-Classification is strongly suggested for all other US disabled sailors.
+Classification is required for all US Sailing Team qualifiers and the US Disabled Sailing Championship.
+Classification is strongly suggested for all other U.S. disabled sailors.